 Although I prefer chicken breasts for this meal, you could use chicken thighs if you’re trying to hit specific macros.

 Freezer Storage & Heating

-I prefer to pull the Chicken Parmesan Bake out of the freezer the night before and let it thaw in the refrigerator overnight, then heat the next day from thawed.
+I prefer to pull the chicken parm casserole out of the freezer the night before and let it thaw in the refrigerator overnight, then heat the next day from thawed.

-If you make some of this freezer-friendly Easy Chicken Parmesan Bake, I’d love for you to comment below or post to Instagram and tag me (@MakeAheadMealMomma)!
+If you make some of this freezer-friendly Easy Chicken Parmesan Casserole, I’d love for you to comment below or post to Instagram and tag me (@MakeAheadMealMomma)!

 And I would especially love it if you would rate this recipe – I find the ratings so helpful when I am looking through recipes online, so I could really use your help rating the recipes you find here on my blog!
 And definitely be sure to pin this one to your Pinterest boards!

 I have not tested this, but you can try heating from frozen - double your cook time to about 60 minutes - bake covered for the first 30 minutes, and then uncovered for the last 30 minutes.
 For low-carb/keto, leave off the breadcrumb layer either on a portion or all of it.
 Use a low-carb pasta or marinara sauce to keep the carb count low.
 Serve over low-carb pasta, riced cauliflower, or just savor it straight up if you prefer!
 Nutrition information provided as an estimate only.

 For the topping: